uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/setmode.rst

       numbers.

-      The mode::ftzdazonis specifically designed to improve the performance of computations that involve denormalized numbers at the cost of reasonable accuracy loss.
+      The mode::ftzdazon is specifically designed to improve the performance of computations that involve denormalized numbers at the cost of reasonable accuracy loss.
 This mode changes the numeric behavior of the functions: denormalized input values are